 Role of Comparative Negligence

 New York operates under a pure comparative negligence system, which allows injured parties to recover damages even if they share responsibility for the accident.
 However, their compensation will be reduced in proportion to their degree of fault.
-For instance, if a driver is found to be 25% at fault for the accident, their total settlement will be reduced by 25%.
+For instance, if a driver is found 25% at fault for the accident, their total settlement will be reduced by 25%.

 In some cases, disputes over fault can significantly impact settlement negotiations.
 Insurance companies may argue that the victim bears greater responsibility for the accident to reduce payout amounts.
 Strong legal representation can counter these tactics, ensuring that victims receive a fair assessment of fault and just compensation for their injuries.